gnosis/safe-react-e2e-tests/docs/coverage.md

 #### [Load safe](./../src/load_safe.test.js)
 1. Enters into the load form with the Load button component
+2. Shows the select network step
+3. Switches the network
-2. Types name and address for the safe
+4. Types name and address for the safe
+5. Load Safe address with a QR code
+6. Invalid Safe address validation
-3. Enters the name of the 1st owner in the list
+7. Enters the name of the 1st owner in the list
-4. Checks in the 3rd step that the safe name and owner name are the ones set before
+8. Checks in the 3rd step that the safe name and owner name are the ones set before
-5. Loads the safe
+9. Loads the safe
-6. Opens the QR code for the safe on the sidebar and checks the safe name again
+10. Opens the QR code for the safe on the sidebar and checks the safe name again

 #### [address not found = ', address)
       expect(addressIncluded).toBeTruthy()